ID Card Example

 CU Bookstore Purchases

 You must have flex dollars on your flex account to make purchases at the bookstore with your University ID card.
 Please verify if the transactions are available for flex account purchase/transaction(s).
+For more information visit the CU Bookstore.

 Library Borrowing Privileges